nehalcanadaedu-maker/Threat-hunt/README.md

 ---

-# 5. Exfiltration Destination IP - 66.203.125.15
+# Q06 - Exfil Destination IP

-## Investigation Task

-The objective was to correlate:

-* the exfiltration process,
-* outbound network activity,
+**Category:** exfiltration network

+The exfiltration tool made outbound network connections during the upload.
+Correlate the tool's process with its network activity (EventCode 3).
+What IP address received the stolen data?

-* and the external IP address receiving stolen data.
+**Format:** IP address

-## What I Looked For

-* Sysmon network connection events
-* Event ID 3 telemetry
-* Process-to-network correlation
-* Outbound connections from rclone.exe
-* External destination IPs

 ## Query Used